David Onyemata's Fines for Roughing the Passer Equal More Than Week 1 Game Check

 It was a costly week for New Orleans Saints defensive tackle David Onyemata.

-According to Josh Katzenstein of The Times-Picayune, Onyemata received a total of $40,108 in fines ($20,054 on two separate hits) after being flagged twice for roughing the passer in the Saints' season-opening loss to the Tampa Bay Buccaneers last Sunday.
+According to Josh Katzenstein of The Times-Picayune, Onyemata received a total of $40,108 in fines ($20,054 on two separate hits) after being flagged twice for roughing the passer in the Saints' 48-40 loss to the Tampa Bay Buccaneers in Sunday's Week 1 matchup at the Superdome.

 As Katzenstein noted, the third-year lineman is making $630,000 this season, which puts his weekly game check at $39,375.